aaybe/web-scraping-project/README.md

 # web-scraping-project
 Quote guessing game.
-This program scrapes "quotes.toscrape.com" for quotes to make a quote author guessing game.
+This program scrapes "quotes.toscrape.com" for quotes and puts them on a csv file which is then called every time the user starts the program to make a quote author guessing game.

 To run just clone repository. quote-scraper.py starts the game.
 BeautifulSoup will need to be installed:
 - $ pip install beautifulsoup4